paulnicholsen27/ruby_dooby_doo_phase_two/README.md

 ## What You Already Have

-The starter code has migrations and models for the initial Guest and Episode models, and seed data for some Guests and Episodes.
-There are also routes controller actions, and views to support listing the guests and episodes.
+The starter code includes migrations, models, and seed data for Guests and Episodes.
+There are also routes, controller actions, and views to support listing the guests and episodes.

 After running the setup instructions above, visiting `'/guests'` will display all of the guests, and visiting `'/episodes'` will display all of the episodes.